ultrabug/py3status/py3status/modules/README.md

                          		netifaces (for IP address display)

                          Configuration parameters:
-                         		- cache_timeout : how often we refresh this module in seconds
+                         		- cache_timeout : How often we refresh this module in seconds.
+                         		                    Default is 5.
                          		- prefix        : Default is "WWAN: ".
                          		- modem         : The device to send commands to.
 Default is /dev/ttyUSB1, which should be fine for most